Terminology is often confusing and highly variable amongst those that make predictions

 how we use them in

-m ensemble members are initialized from a reference simulation
+m ensemble members are initialized from a simulation

 Reconstruction/Assimilation: A “reconstruction” is a model solution that uses observations in some capacity to approximate historical or current conditions of the atmosphere, ocean, sea ice, and/or land.
 This could be done via a forced simulation, such as an OMIP run that uses a dynamical ocean/sea ice core with reanalysis forcing from atmospheric winds.
 This could also be a fully data assimilative model, which assimilates observations into the model solution.
 For weather, subseasonal, and seasonal predictions, the terms re-analysis and analysis are the terms typically used, while reconstruction is more commonly used for decadal predictions.

 Uninitialized Ensemble: In this framework, an uninitialized ensemble is one that